defenseunicorns/leapfrogai/website/content/en/docs/local-deploy-guide/quick_start.md

 ## Building the UDS Bundle

-The following instructions are split into two sections:

-1. [LeapfrogAI Latest](#leapfrogai-latest): for hassle-free deployment of the latest stable version of LeapfrogAI
-2. [LeapfrogAI Development](#leapfrogai-development): for deployment of a unreleased branch, a fork or `main`

 If you already have a pre-built UDS bundle, please skip to [Deploying the UDS Bundle](#deploying-the-uds-bundle)

-If you are using MacOS, please skip to [MacOS Specific Instructions](#macos-specifics)

-### LeapfrogAI Latest

 1. Start by cloning the [LeapfrogAI Repository](https://github.com/defenseunicorns/leapfrogai):